kriten-io/kriten-examples/ansible-backup/README.md

 # ansible-backup

 Simple Ansible playbook to backup network devices.
+Note that this playbook does not save the configuration, it just prints it to illustrate running Ansible on Kriten.
 Edit `hosts` to add names and IP addresses of devices reachable in your network.
 ## To run on Kriten: